 Whether you're considering importing goods into Singapore or regularly sending parcels overseas from Australia, understanding the intricacies of customs clearance procedures is essential.
 Here's your comprehensive guide on how to successfully ship from Australia to Singapore with DHL Express.

 There are several requirements for importing goods into Singapore.
 The Customs Act, the Goods and Services Tax (GST) Act, and the Regulation of Imports and Exports Act regulate all goods that are imported into Singapore.
 The requirements are as listed:

 Prior to importing goods into Singapore from Australia, importers must register for a UEN with the Accounting and Corporate Regulatory Authority (ACRA).
-After registration, the importer must activate his or her Customs Account via TradeNet.
+After registration, the importer must activate their Customs Account via TradeNet.

-Another necessary step for importing goods to Singapore is to open an Inter-Bank GIRO (IBG) account with the Singapore Customs.
-With this account, you can make payments of duty fees and taxes, as well as additional charges directly to IRAS.
+Another necessary step for importing goods into Singapore is to open an Inter-Bank GIRO (IBG) account with the Singapore Customs.
+With this account, you can make payments of duty fees and taxes, as well as additional charges, directly to the Inland Revenue Authority of Singapore (IRAS).
 You must apply for an IBG if you don't have one.